John A Waller

 - No outstanding legal action.

-Striking off a limited company is simple.
+Striking off a limited company however is simple.
 However, the rules applied are not as simple.
-You may not then use the process to close a company down with debts.
+You may not then use the process to close a company with debts.

-Insolvent companies should never, therefore, attempt to use the strike-off process, to then close a company down.
-Alternatively, the company’s commitments require repaying; therefore, before the company may try to strike off.
+Insolvent companies should never attempt to use the strike-off process to then close a company down.
+Alternatively, the company’s commitments require repaying; therefore, before the company may attempt to strike off.
 Also, all legal action if any, along with any creditor action, involves settlement.

-If company debts remain, then attempting to dissolve an insolvent company will likely be either rejected or challenged by HMRC (If crown debt).
-Therefore, use a Creditors Voluntary Liquidation if this is the case.
+If company debts remain, HMRC will likely reject or challenge attempting to dissolve an insolvent company (if crown debt).
+Therefore, use Creditors Voluntary Liquidation if this is the case.

 Insolvency is when you are unable to pay your creditors as and when they fall due.
-The term refers to an individual and a corporate entity such as a limited company.
+The term refers to an individual and a corporate entity, including a limited company.

 Two tests exist to determine Insolvency: